LizardByte/Sunshine/docs/guides.md

 this point!

 @note{You might also notice some issues if you have multiple monitors setup (including the dummy plug), like the mouse cursor not being on the right screen for you to login.
-We will address this in the last step of this guide it requires messing with some configs for SDDM.}
+We will address this in the last step of this guide.
+It requires messing with some configs for SDDM.}

 ##### Getting the audio working